cost of netsuite implementation scalenorth pricing calculator

 Your overall ERP cost doesn’t stop when it goes live.
 Your organization must also plan for an ongoing support model, either with an in-house admin team or managed services from a third-party NetSuite consultancy like ScaleNorth.

-As your business grows, you’ll need to add-on modules, create new workflows, add new reports, and create additional fields to name a few.
-These additions mean you need to continually optimize your ERP platform.
-This growth also introduces new users, entities, integrations, and NetSuite modules over time, which can further add to the cost.
+As your business grows, you’ll need to add modules, create new workflows, add new reports, and create additional fields, to name a few.
+This means you need to continually optimize your ERP platform.
+Growth also introduces new users, entities, integrations, and NetSuite modules over time, which can further increase cost.

 Common Budget Misses (Avoid Surprise Spend)

 Several cost areas are often overlooked when budgeting for ERP systems.
-By keeping these in mind and with effective resource planning, you’ll avoid charges you weren’t expecting:
+By keeping these in mind and planning resources effectively, you’ll avoid charges you weren’t expecting:

 • Internal team time and backfill during the project can be substantial.

-• Having your team involved throughout the implementation process helps ensure project success, so you’ll need a contingency plan for making sure their own day-to-day tasks are still being completed.
+• Having your team involved throughout the implementation process helps ensure project success, so you’ll need a contingency plan to make sure their day-to-day tasks are still being completed.

 • Data cleanup and governance often exceed the initial estimates.

 • Put junk in, get junk out.
-Having clean data in your existing financial system before starting a migration is key to easy data migration processes.
+Having clean data in your existing financial system before starting a migration is key to an easier data migration.

 • Change management and training beyond basic enablement are critical to ensure your team adopts new systems.

-• The system is only as effective and the employees who use it.
-Make sure you have operational buy-in, and the proper training in place so your team members hit the ground running.
+• The system is only as effective as the employees who use it.
+Make sure you have operational buy-in and proper training in place, so your team members can hit the ground running.

 • NetSuite customization creep adds long-term complexity and cost.